 The museum also offers a range of educational programs, including summer camps, workshops, and classes for both children and adults.

 The Henry Ford Museum in Dearborn, Michigan, is a must-visit destination for anyone interested in American history and innovation.
 With its vast collection of artifacts, exhibits, and events, the museum offers an immersive and educational experience that is sure to leave a lasting impression.
 Whether you're a car enthusiast, history buff, or just looking for a fun and informative day out, the Henry Ford Museum is the perfect destination.

 (Flint): The Huckleberry Railroad is part of the Crossroads Village & Huckleberry Railroad Park.
 While the railroad’s star attraction is narrow-gauge steam locomotives #464, originally owned by the Denver & Rio Grande Western, the Huckleberry has other motive power on the premises.

-They host "A Day Out With Thomas" on these dates:
+They host "A Day Out With Thomas" on these dates in 2024:

 The Huckleberry Railroad is a historic narrow-gauge railroad located in Flint, Michigan, that offers a unique and nostalgic experience for visitors.
 The railroad is part of the Genesee County Parks and Recreation system and has been operating since 1976.

 The line currently used by the Huckleberry Railroad was originally opened in 1872 by the Flint River Railroad.
 It later became known as the Otter Lake Branch of the Pere Marquette Railway.
 At its peak the line extended 19.5 miles from Flint to Fostoria.

 The restored Huckleberry Railroad officially opened in 1976 and has been operating as a popular tourist attraction ever since.
 The railroad has several vintage steam locomotives, passenger cars, and cabooses that have been restored to their original condition.